Milerum's basket : string orchestra and oboe obligato

 However as the River Murray has increasingly lost the ability to take water to its mouth, the Coorong has been depleted of its ability to sustain many plants, birds and wildlife.
 Song of Death seems to foreshadow now, not just the loss of the Ngarrindjeri's traditional living but of the Coorong itself.
 With its plaintive oboe sounding over strings, this tone poem is indeed a funeral basket of musical bones of what the Coorong used to be and what we have lost since settlement.

-Instrumentation: String orchestra and oboe soloist.
+Instrumentation: String orchestra with oboe soloist.

 Duration: 10 min.